California Governor Still Opposes PG&E’s Bankruptcy Exit, Despite Bondholder Accord

-Pacific Gas & Electric announced an accord with a key group of Wall Street bondholders this week, bringing it one step closer to its goal of emerging from bankruptcy by mid-year.
+Pacific Gas & Electric announced an accord with a key group of Wall Street bondholders this week, bringing it one step closer to its goal of emerging from bankruptcy by midyear.

-But the California utility still lacks one key partner — Gov. Gavin Newsom, who has already rejected PG&E’s plan as insufficient to meet the state’s needs for a safer and more sustainable utility.
-And while Newsom can’t directly block the plan from being approved in bankruptcy court, the state does have some bargaining chips, including withholding regulator approval for access to its $21 billion wildfire insurance fund, or even the threat of a state takeover.
+But the California utility still lacks one key partner: Governor Gavin Newsom, who has already rejected PG&E’s plan as insufficient to meet the state’s needs for a safer and more sustainable utility.
+And while Newsom can’t directly block the plan from being approved in bankruptcy court, the state does have some bargaining chips, including withholding regulator approval for access to its $21 billion wildfire insurance fund — or even the threat of a state takeover.

 This week's deal between hedge funds backing PG&E’s plan and the rival bondholder group, which includes Elliott Management Corp. and Pacific Investment Management Co., is an important step for the utility to maintain some shareholder value post-bankruptcy.
 The bondholder group’s rival plan, initially supported by fire victims’ groups, would have wiped out current shareholders to support higher payments to creditors and a bolstered future financial position.